dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ### Before you attempt to connect

- - Make sure you’re running iOS 7 or later
+ - Make sure you’re running iOS 7 or later.
  - Make sure you deploy *all* of the above mentioned policies to the same group of users.
-Failure to do so will most definitely break the Per-App VPN experience
+Failure to do so will most definitely break the Per-App VPN experience.
- - Must have the appropriate third-party app installed, such as:
+ - Makes sure you have the supported third-party VPN app installed.
+The following VPN apps are supported:
     - Juniper
     - Checkpoint
     - F5